vultisig/recipes/docs/tx.md

 ## Overview

-This documentation describes the transaction proposing flow for plugin developers in the Vultisig ecosystem.
-Plugins have the capability to initiate transactions based on their own conditions, which can be triggered by schedules, events, or other conditions.
+This documentation describes the transaction proposing flow for app developers in the Vultisig ecosystem.
+Apps have the capability to initiate transactions based on their own conditions, which can be triggered by schedules, events, or other conditions.

 ## Key Concepts

-- **Plugin Policy**: Defines the rules and constraints for transactions that a plugin can propose
+- **App Policy**: Defines the rules and constraints for transactions that a app can propose
 - **Recipe**: Contains the specific transaction rules derived from the policy
 - **Keysign Request**: A request to sign a transaction that meets all policy requirements
 - **Verifier**: A secondary participant that validates proposed transactions against the policy

 ## Transaction Flow Sequence

-1. **Trigger Event**: A scheduler, event, or condition triggers the plugin
+1. **Trigger Event**: A scheduler, event, or condition triggers the app
-2. **Policy Retrieval**: The plugin fetches its associated policy
+2. **Policy Retrieval**: The app fetches its associated policy
-3. **Transaction Proposal**: The plugin generates unsigned transactions based on policy rules
+3. **Transaction Proposal**: The app generates unsigned transactions based on policy rules
 4. **Transaction Indexing**: Proposed transactions are recorded in the transaction indexer
-5. **Signing Initiation**: The plugin creates keysign requests for each transaction
+5. **Signing Initiation**: The app creates keysign requests for each transaction
 6. **Verification & Signing**: The verifier validates and signs the transactions
 7. **Broadcast**: Signed transactions are broadcast to the network